 Applying for Graduation

-There is no need to first consult an international business faculty advisor before you contact the department to complete your Major Evaluation for graduation.
-The Department of Management, not your IBUS advisor, approves your Major Evaluation needed to graduate.
-We are available if needed, of course.
+There is no need to first consult your faculty advisor before requesting your Major Evaluation from the department.
+The Department Manager, not your advisor, approves your Major Evaluation needed to graduate.
+Faculty advisors are available if needed for help planning remaining coursework.

-After the department reviews and completes your Major Evaluation in Degree Works they will notify you to turn in your Degree Application to the Registrar's office via email, link below.
-Please keep in mind during busy times it may take up to 10 working days for Major/Minor evaluations to be completed.
+After the department reviews and completes your Major Evaluation in Degree Works they will notify you via email that you can now turn in your Degree Application to the Registrar's office, form link below.
+Please keep in mind during busy times it may take up to 10 working days for Major evaluations to be completed.